Best photo paper in 2022

 Luster

-Luster papers–sometimes called pearl, semi-gloss, or satin–still have some shine but are less reflective than glossy.
+Luster papers–sometimes called pearl, semi-gloss, or satin– have some shine but are less reflective than glossy.
 The lower level of reflectivity makes them a popular choice among photographers as glare isn’t as much of an issue when framed and displayed.
 They have an excellent color and contrast range and tend to have a slight texture on the paper, nicely accentuating image content.

 Matte